Changissnz/selfinterest/README.md

 the will that propels all of self-interest to what has occurred and still stands as a result.
 Only the form has indisputably changed, and the novelty of Internet innovation that initially shocked incumbent politics and establishment business seems to have fizzled down to degrees very manageable by them.
-The knowledge of principle is a prime component to altering the pre-determined.
+The knowledge of principle is a prime component to alter the pre-determined.
 In the physical and quantitative worlds, the most relevant of these principles are axioms of natural law.
 The systems that human beings have erected are based on principles of levels higher than the axiom.
 The innermost essence of verbal and written expressions is thesis, and thesis does not